 In the meantime more Turkish migrants

-arrived from the steepelands to set themselves up as "ghazis" (something of a cross between holy warriors and brigands; "Islamic cossacks" if you will).
+arrived from the steppelands to set themselves up as "ghazis" (something of a cross between holy warriors and brigands; "Islamic cossacks" if you will).
 Eventually they took the service of the chieftain Osman and formed what would become the Ottoman Empire.
 The Ottomans expanded and conquered territory until they surrounded Constantinople.
-An attempt was made to conquer the city but it was frustrated by the coincidental arrival of the Mongol Timur the Lame on the other side of the Ottoman Empire.
-It would be left to Mehmet II, later known as The Conqueror to finish the job.
+An attempt was made to conquer the city but it was frustrated by the coincidental arrival of the Mongol/Turk Timur the Lame (aka Tamurlane) on the other side of the Ottoman Empire.
+It would be left to Mehmet II, later known as The Conqueror, to finish the job.

 .
-The Ottomans, besides their vast numbers had giant siege cannons; this was one of the first famous campaigns that used gunpowder.
-Despite all these advantages Constantinople was a tough nut to crack.
+In addition to their vast numbers, the Ottomans also had massive siege cannons at their disposal; this was one of the first major campaigns that used gunpowder.
+Despite all these advantages, Constantinople was a tough nut to crack.
 Assault after assault was repealed.
 The Turks even dragged a number of galleys across land to dominate the harbor in a maneuver that is famed as a Crowning Moment Of Awesome

 .
 Finally the Turks breeched the walls and swarmed into the city.
 The last Emperor, ironically named Constantine XInote